ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/ConvertingAFloatActionToABooleanAction/README.md

 ### Step 3

-Select the `Input.UnityInputManager.Axis1DAction` GameObject in the Hierarchy window and change the `Axis Name` parameter on the `Unity Input Manager Axis 1D Action` component to listen for the desired axis, in this case enter `Tilia.Input.UnityInputManager_Axis9` to listen for the Left Trigger axis on an Xbox Controller.
+Select the `Input.UnityInputManager.Axis1DAction` GameObject in the Unity Hierarchy window and change the `Axis Name` parameter on the `Unity Input Manager Axis 1D Action` component to listen for the desired axis, in this case enter `Tilia.Input.UnityInputManager_Axis9` to listen for the Left Trigger axis on an Xbox Controller.

 ![Change Axis Name To Axis9](assets/images/ChangeAxisNameToAxis9.png)